 Good communication is essential in addressing staff issues.
+This includes online and by phone as well as in person.
 In some instances workplace conversations you have with your staff member(s) can be challenging.
 Staff may be angry or upset.
 The atmosphere can become highly charged where there is conflict.
-Your skills as a line manager will influence how well these communications go.
+Your skills as a people manager will influence how well these communications go.
+It is also important to address any issues in a timely manner.

-Advice on conducting a difficult workplace conversation is outlined in this guide.
-You are encouraged to read this.
+This guide contains information on Having a Difficult Workplace Conversation, Communication Skills for Key Conversations, and Managing a Remote Team.
+You are encouraged to read these sections.
 Take time to consider whether you need training or support in this area.
 Be aware of your responsibility to have due regard for the privacy of an individual's personal data.
 Be clear on what will happen with the information to ensure compliance with the Data Protection Acts 1988-2018.
-All personal information is subject General Data Protection Regulation (GDPR).
+All personal information is subject to General Data Protection Regulation (GDPR).